gaudiatech/pyved-engine/docs/GameTutorials/Platformer.md

 ```

 Watch out, do not modify `mob_blocks` (displayed in orange)
 We're all done for that step!

-You could add more textures for the moving blocks for example,
+One could add more textures for the moving blocks for example,
 but we wanted to keep it as surface level as possible.